 When it comes down to making a decision, look at your EAU and quality standards to determine which manufacturing method will give you the best ROI.

-Sand casting tooling is relatively low-cost, making it the ideal choice for low-volume production runs (a couple hundred a year) and even prototyping.
+Sand casting tooling is relatively low-cost, making it the ideal choice for low-volume production runs (less than 500 pieces a year) and even prototyping.

 Permanent mold casting has a moderate tooling cost (between sand and die casting), making it the ideal choice for moderate-volume production (a couple thousand).